 The power to grant equitable relief that applies beyond the parties before the court, through local, regional, or, indeed, national injunctions, is consistent with the scope of equitable powers recognized by English courts, American courts, and respected authorities, and is necessary to afford complete justice as a matter of equity.
-This Court should affirm the district court on this basis.
+This Court should affirm the injunctive relief granted by the district courts in these cases on this basis.